gdevanla/bare-minimum/README.md

 bare-minimum
 ============

 This is a very simple theme for use with the [Pelican](https://github.com/getpelican/pelican).
+I use this theme for my [blog](http://devanla.com/).

 Steps to use the theme: